Mark Eddinger: 2000 to present

-Over the past few years, Eddinger has played an active role in the creation, analysis and "re-tooling" of numerous digital music and digital media distribution models.
-During this time he has consulted for major and independent labels, music publishers, motion picture companies, digital and physical content distributors, attorneys, government agencies, and public and private companies.
+Eddinger has played an active role in the creation, analysis and "re-tooling" of numerous digital music and digital media distribution models.
+Eddinger has consulted for major and independent labels, music publishers, motion picture companies, digital and physical content distributors, attorneys, government agencies, and public and private companies.
 Eddinger is also known for his expertise in worldwide licensing and has been responsible for licensing numerous recordings and music catalogs that have been marketed in the U.S. and in over 50 other countries.

 In 2008, Eddinger co-produced the Bill Champlin CD ¨No Place Left To Fall¨.
 The record was released by JVC/Victor in Japan on November 5, 2008, along with a companion DVD documentary, was released in Europe by Zinc Music on December 10, 2008, and was released in the U.S. on August 4, 2009.

 In May 2010, Eddinger assumed the role of North American business manager for the U.K. based dance and pop music production company Soulshaker and its related companies and production teams under the umbrella of Galactic Media.
 In April 2011, Eddinger accepted the position as Director of North American Operations for AudiofreaksMusic, a London-based music company specializing in promotion, management, production, publishing and licensing.
 Mark is also North American Business Affairs Manager for GoMusicSolutions, a highly successful Galactic Media Company specializing in International promotion and licensing campaigns for new and established artists in the pop, dance and club music genres.

 In light of his wide range of experience and influence in the music industry, Eddinger has crossed paths with and been affiliated with many of the most successful artists in the history of modern music in genres ranging from jazz to pop and rock.
 Mark maintains close personal friendships with many of these artists.

 Eddinger attended Santa Rosa Junior College, Fresno State University and Stanford University.